 Kristine's lab's innovative population-based research has transformed the field of dementia research with breakthroughs in modifiable risk factors including physical activity, cardiovascular risk factors, sleep disorders and traumatic brain injury.
 These epidemiological investigations have shaped the current framework for prevention and treatment strategies.

-Bio: Kristine Yaffe attended Yale University for her undergraduate degree, received her medical degree at the University of Pennsylvania, and completed residencies in neurology and psychiatry at the University of California, San Francisco.
-She is the Scola Endowed Chair, vice chair of research in psychiatry, and professor of psychiatry, neurology and epidemiology at UCSF.
-She is also the chief of neuropsychiatry and director of the Memory and Evaluation Clinic at the San Francisco Veterans Affair Medical Center.
-In her research, clinical work, and mentoring, she has directed her efforts toward improving the care of patients with cognitive disorders and other geriatric neuropsychiatric conditions.
+Kristine attended Yale University for her undergraduate degree, received her medical degree at the University of Pennsylvania, and completed residencies in neurology and psychiatry at UCSF.
+She is the Scola Endowed Chair and Vice Chair, Professor of Psychiatry, Neurology, and Epidemiology at UCSF and the Chief of NeuroPsychiatry and Director of the Memory Evaluation Clinic at the San Francisco Veterans Affairs Medical Center.